Pope Leo IV: Saracen defenses

 He immediately began to repair the damage done to various churches of the city during the Arab raid against Rome.
 He restored and embellished the damaged Basilica of Saint Paul Outside the Walls and St. Peter's Basilica.
-The latter's altar again received its gold covering (after being stolen), which weighed 206 lb. and was studded with precious gems.
+The latter's altar again received its gold covering (after being stolen), which weighed 206 pounds (93.4 kilograms) and was studded with precious gems.
 Following the restoration of St. Peter's, Leo appealed to the Christian kingdoms to confront the Arab raiders.

 Leo also took precautions against further raids.
 He put the walls of the city into a thorough state of repair, entirely rebuilding fifteen of the great towers.
 He was the first to enclose the Vatican hill by a wall.
 Leo ordered a new line of walls encompassing the suburb on the right bank of the Tiber to be built, including St. Peter's Basilica, which had been undefended until this time.
 The district enclosed by the walls is still known as the Leonine City, and corresponds to the later rione of Borgo.
 To do this, he received money from the emperor, and help from all the cities and agricultural colonies (domus cultae) of the Duchy of Rome.
-The work took him four years to accomplish, and the newly fortified portion was called the Leonine City, after him.
+The work took him four years to accomplish.